whizzml/examples/readme.md

 - `supervised-model-quality`: Creates the evaluation associated to the user-given supervised model (fusions excluded).
 The evaluation is created by splitting the dataset used in the model into a train/test split.
+- `bulk-move`: Moves selected resources in bulk to a user-provided project.
+  The resources to be moved are selected by applying the user-provided filters.

 ## How to install